rime11/email-spam-classifier/README.md

 ---

 <div align="center">
-  <strong>⭐ If this project helped you, please consider starring the repository! ⭐</strong>
+  <strong> If this project helped you, please consider starring the repository! </strong>
 </div>